DanRizzyRaza/networking-notes/connecting-systems-notes.md

 ```
 The first line is the status line containing one of the codes Kevin mentioned in his talk.
 Then there will be a block of HTTP headers followed by a blank line which is followed by the HTMl.

 The "Content-Type" header field now allowed documents other than HTML to be transferred.
-Above in the HTML we can see an IMG tag, this would lead to another request and the following response:
+Above in the HTML we can see an IMG tag, after the iniial request the browser parses the HTML file and makes additional requests.
+For the above we have the following request and response:
 ```
 GET /myimage.gif HTTP/1.0
 User-Agent: NCSA_Mosaic/2.0 (Windows 3.1)